FredKSchott/snowpack/docs/04-scripts.md

 ## Build Scripts

-Snowpack is more than just a static file server, it's a platform that can power your entire website build workflow.
-Babel, TypeScript, PostCSS, and any favorite build tool can be connected directly with Snowpack via simple, 1-line transformations.
+Snowpack is more than just a static file server, it's a platform to power your entire build pipeline.
+Babel, TypeScript, PostCSS, and any favorite build tool can be connected directly into Snowpack via simple, 1-line transformations.
 These transformations are called **"build scripts".**

 A build script is just a simple bash command.
-Based on the file extension given in the script name, Snowpack will pipe source files into each command (via stdin) and then send it's output (via stdout) to the browser (or writing it to disk, when building your application).
+Based on the file extension given in the script name, Snowpack will pipe your source files into each command (via stdin) and then send it's output (via stdout) to the browser (or writing it to disk, when building your application).

 If you've ever worked with `package.json` "scripts", creating your own build scripts should feel familiar.